bamless/blang/docs/control-flow.md

 it evaluates to true then the body is executed, otherwise the iteration is stopped and statements following the while are executed.

+While is an example of a *looping* control flow structure.

 ## For statement

 A for statement is composed by four parts: an *initializer*, a *condition*, an *action* and a